inca-viewer/inca/README.md

 Shuffle folders & playlists<br>
 Search, organize, edit & view media files in browser<br>
 Move, Copy, Rename media in browser<br>
-Create slideshows, captions, favorites, clips, joins, conversions etc.<br>
+Create slideshows, captions, subtitle tracking, favorites, clips, joins, conversions etc.<br>
 Music and playlists from browser tabs<br>
 Sleep timer gradually lowers master volume when mouse quiet<br>
 To see if you already have a video from an outside website,<br>